-The MPO's ongoing and continuing projects and programs include elements that address the needs and participation of minority, low-income, and LEP populations, the elderly, and people with disabilities.
-The MPO's Transportation Equity/Environmental Justice Support program (page 5-XX) is specifically focused on the transportation needs of these populations.
-Other programs, including 3C Planning and MPO Support (page 5-XX), Access Advisory Committee Support (page 5-XX), and Provision of Materials in Accessible Formats (page 5-XX), include activities that support and encourage participation of these populations in the transportation decision-making process.
-In all of these transportation-planning activities, MPO staff, frequently in collaboration with MAPC, assesses and seeks to improve processes to provide access to both the region's transportation system and the decision-making process for people throughout the MPO region.
-CTPS also conducts Title VI analysis for the MPO, MassDOT, and the MBTA, as described in Chapters 6 and 7.
+The MPO's ongoing and continuing projects and programs include elements that address the needs and participation of minority, lowincome, and LEP populations, the elderly, and people with disabilities.
+The MPO's Transportation Equity/Environmental Justice Support program (page 5-33) is specifically focused on the transportation needs of these populations.
+Other programs, including 3C Planning and MPO Support (page 5-3), Access Advisory Committee Support (page 5-11), and Provision of Materials in Accessible Formats (page 5-26), include activities that support and encourage participation of these populations in the transportation decision-making process.
+In all of these transportation-planning activities, MPO staff, frequently in collaboration with MAPC, assesses and seeks to improve processes to provide access to both the region's transportation system and the decisionmaking process for people throughout the MPO region.
+CTPS also conducts Title VI analysis for the MPO, MassDOT, and the MBTA, as described in Chapters 5, 6 and 7.
 While conducting all of these activities, the MPO works in consultation with MassDOT's Office of Diversity and Civil Rights.
-The MPO also will work with Regional Coordination Councils (RCCs) in the Boston region, as described in the Transportation Equity/Environmental Justice Support program (page 5-XX).
+The MPO also will work with Regional Coordination Councils (RCCs) in the Boston region, as described in the Transportation Equity/Environmental Justice Support program (page 5-33).

 The focus areas used to rate new discrete projects for the FFY 2016 UPWP included an area called "Consider Transportation Equity and Accessibility."
 Criteria for this focus area included not only improvements to transportation service and infrastructure serving these populations, but also an element for strengthening the role of these populations in transportation decision making.
-Of the new projects recommended by the UPWP Committee for FFY 2016, the Systemwide Environmental Justice /Title VI Assessment for TIP Projects (7-XX) particularly addresses the needs of these populations.
-Also, the Fairmount Line Station Access Analysis project, which is continuing from FFY 2015, addresses bicycle and pedestrian access for those living and working in the vicinity of the Fairmount Line, including lowincome, minority, and LEP populations.
-(Note: This paragraph will be updated as needed depending on the projects ultimately approved by the MPO.)
+Of the new projects for FFY 2016, the Systemwide Environmental Justice /Title VI Assessment for TIP Projects project (page 7-38) particularly addresses the needs of these populations.
+Also, the Fairmount Line Station Access Analysis project, which is continuing from FFY 2015, addresses bicycle and pedestrian access for those living and working in the vicinity of the Fairmount Line, including low-income, minority, and LEP populations.